← Back to 史記

 便

 Emperor Xiaowen came from Dai and ascended the throne.
 For twenty-three years, he did not increase or add anything to palace chambers, gardens, enclosures, dogs, horses, clothing, or chariots.
 If there was anything inconvenient, he relaxed it to benefit the people.
 Once he sought to make an open terrace.
 He summoned craftsmen to calculate it, and it would cost a hundred gold.
-The emperor said: 'A hundred gold equals the property of ten middle-class families.
-I maintain the former emperor's palace chambers and constantly fear shaming them.
-What use is there for a terrace!'
+The emperor said, "A hundred gold equals the property of ten middle-ranking families.
+I preserve the former emperor's palaces and chambers and constantly fear disgracing them.
+What do I need a terrace for!"
 The emperor wore plain silk garments.
 He ordered that even his favored Lady Shen's robes should not trail on the ground, and that curtains and canopies should bear no embroidered patterns, so that frugality and plainness would set the example for the realm.
-He managed Baling all with tile vessels, and not permitting gold, silver, copper, or tin as decoration, and did not manage the tomb, wishing to be frugal and not trouble the people.
+For Baling, he used only tile vessels, not permitting gold, silver, copper, or tin as ornament, and did not build up the tomb mound, wishing to economize and not trouble the people.
 The King of Nanyue, Wei Tuo, had proclaimed himself Martial Emperor.
 The emperor, however, honored Wei Tuo’s brothers with generous favor, and Tuo then dropped the imperial title and submitted as a vassal.
 He had sought peace and kinship with the Xiongnu, but they broke the pact and raided inward.
 Even so, he emphasized frontier defense and would not send deep punitive campaigns, unwilling to exhaust the people.
 The King of Wu feigned illness and did not come to court, and so he was granted a table and cane.
 Ministers such as Yuan Ang offered urgent remonstrance, and he regularly accepted it.
 Ministers such as Zhang Wu accepted bribes of gold and money.
 When this came to light, the emperor paid out gold and cash from the imperial treasury and granted it to them to shame their consciences, rather than hand them to judicial officials.
 He was especially committed to transforming the people through virtue, and thus prosperity flourished within the seas, grounded in ritual and righteousness.

 36